justyntyrrell/Car_Auction_Price_Prediction/README.md

 * Some categorical data was simplified due to inconsistent data entry.
 Ex. fuzzywuzzy was used to sort sellertype as "dealer" or "private party"
 * Transmission type was simplified in a similar manner for better categorical encoding
 * Seller, location, VIN, ExteriorColor, InteriorColor, and TitleStatus features were removed
-* ExteriorColor and InteriorColor has a large amount different values that were difficult to catagorize.
+* ExteriorColor and InteriorColor has a large amount different values that were difficult to categorize.
 Example "pearl" as white
 * Location is a useful feature that was removed for the sake of time.

 ## Data Exploration